By Peter Henderson and Alexandra Valencia

 OAKLAND, Calif./QUITO (Reuters) - Thousands of people fled their homes along the California coast on Friday as a tsunami triggered by the massive earthquake in Japan began hitting the U.S. West Coast after rolling through Hawaii.

-Tidal surges in the Hawaiian island chain were not much higher than normal, officials there said.
-There were no reports of injuries or severe inland property damage and the tsunami warning was later downgraded to an advisory.
+Tidal surges in the Hawaiian island chain were generally little higher than normal, officials said, and there were no reports of injuries or severe inland property damage.

 SIRENS BLARE IN HAWAII